Understanding require and Friends in Ruby

 Yikes!

-stage left. require_relative
+Enter require_relative stage left. require_relative does essentially what

-do except with the added benefit of a
+the above two examples using require do except with the added benefit of a

 clean syntax.
 So instead of needing that massive monstrosity, all that

-needs to do is require_relative 'myfile'
+require_relative needs to do is require_relative 'myfile' and my file will

 be reference relative the file containing that line (current_file.rb in our